lisamarieloraine/cv-youtube-search/README.md

 - Install all the dependencies via the command line
     - `pip install -r requirements.txt`

-- Run the tool in the IDE of your choice (tested on Spyder or PyCharm)
+- Run the tool in the IDE of your choice (tested in Spyder and PyCharm)
     - `Demo.py`